14 Natural Remedies for Constipation

 It absorbs the liquid in the stools and increases the ‘bulk’, making it easier to pass through.

-Movement increases muscle health and stimulates digestion.
+Movement increases muscle health and stimulates digestion if you have a consistent daily routine.
 Yoga sequences like sun-salutations can get your bowels moving.

 12. Practise correct positioning when using the toilet.